stakersunion-org/DAppNodePackage-StakersUnion/GETTING_STARTED.md

 - Requests entry of your ELIGIBLE_ADDRESS
 - Requests your DAppNode PUBKEY to ensure uniqueness of submission
+- Requests the number of validators running on your DAppNode to ensure that at least one validator is running using the Web3Signer endpoint
+- Requests the execution client and consensus client to ensure that they are running using the DAppNode environment variables
-- Submits eligible address, and your DAppNode public key to the Stakers Union API
+- Submits collected information to the Stakers Union API

 ## How to Use